x/Twitter-Brute-Force/README.md

 Twitter Brute Force is a little script that takes a new-line-seperated dictionary and hammers the fuck out twitter to find which words are available as twitter handles.

+To avoid rate limiting, this script does __not__ use the Twitter REST API, it instead queries for the presumed profile's status code.
+As a result it generates false-positives on reserved account names.

 ## Usage

 The main script, brute.js takes multiple dictionaries as arguments.